Early spring at Upton House and Gardens

-Get the family outdoors over the festive period and New Year.
-Come for a walk around Upton House and Gardens and discover the surrounding countryside.
+Get the family outdoors for a walk around Upton House and Gardens and discover the surrounding countryside.
 Warm up before heading home, with home-made refreshments from our Pavilion Café.

 Between November and March, visits to the garden are via the Winter Walk, which includes the hard footpath alongside the Mirror Pool and track through the woodland.
 Because of our location on the edge of an Ice Age valley, and the steepness of the historic grass paths, the grass wears away and the clay soil becomes compacted and waterlogged.
 This has serious implications for our much-loved garden and visitor safety.
 The joy of the Winter Walk lies in the open views into the heart of the garden and to the surrounding countryside.

 Early spring is the perfect season to appreciate Upton’s historic cedars.
 Experience the drama these magnificent trees bring to the bare landscape.
 Enjoy a brisk stroll or a leisurely amble and look out for animal tracks in the Woodland Walk, which is made for nature adventures for the young and young at heart.
 From late February to almost May the Narcissi start to flower around the garden walk from the Yew Terrace, wild garden and into the Orchard.
 There is an abundance of early spring plants and bulbs from Anemone, Primula and various species of Narcissi on the Hazel Bank before the Corylus show off their catkins and then come into leaf.

 Give it a grow - Wednesday 23 March, 11am - 1pm